bishal784411/John-Torrens-image/_pages/resume.md

 # WORK EXPERIENCE

-## Professor of Entrepreneurial Practice, Deputy Department Chair, Program Manager of the MS in Entrepreneurship at
+## Professor of Entrepreneurial Practice, Deputy Department Chair, Program Manager of the MS in Entrepreneurship
-### Syracuse University (Syracuse, New York) -- January 2009 to Present
+### Syracuse University (Syracuse, New York)
+### January 2009 to Present

 Summary: Award-winning professor in a top-ranked entrepreneurship program.
 Teach/develop courses in the undergraduate, graduate, executive education, and on-line programs.
 Manage the full-time and online programs of the MS Entrepreneurship.